|Share / Tweet / Pin Me!

-When one thing happens before another, you can use the French past infinitive to talk about the earlier action.
+When one thing happens before another, you can use the French past infinitive, aka perfect infinitive, to talk about the earlier action.
 In English, the past infinitive is very stilted, so it’s usually loosely translated into more idiomatic phrasing.

 The past infinitive isn’t limited to things that actually happened – you can also use it to talk about something that didn’t happen, or that hasn’t happened yet.